-The Hebrew word odem (Strong's #H124) used in Ezekiel 28:13 is translated as "ruby" in the HBFV, NASB, NCV and the NIV.
+The Hebrew word odem (Strong's #H124) used in Ezekiel 28:13 is translated as "ruby" (rubies) in the Holy Bible Faithful Version, NASB, NCV and the NIV.
 It is translated either a sardius or a carnelian stone in the six other versions of Scripture used for comparison in this series.
 Rubies are also mentioned in other places in the Bible.

-12. And I will make your high towers of ruby, and your gates of carbuncles, and all your borders of pleasant stones (Isaiah 54:12, HBFV).
+And I will make your high towers of ruby, and your gates of carbuncles, and all your borders of pleasant stones (Isaiah 54:12, Holy Bible Faithful Version).

-16. Syria was your merchant because of the multitude of your works; with emeralds, purple, and embroidered work, and fine linen, and coral, and rubies they gave you for your wares (Ezekiel 27:16, HBFV).
+Syria was your merchant because of the multitude of your works; with emeralds, purple, and embroidered work, and fine linen, and coral, and rubies they gave you for your wares (Ezekiel 27:16, Holy Bible Faithful Version).

 Rubies are a reddish variety of corundum stones, while most other colors of corundum are called sapphires.
 These types of precious stones have a Mohs hardness value of nine, which makes them the hardest minerals known to exist (only diamonds are harder).
 The Smithsonian National Museum of Natural History, located in Washington, D.C., houses one of the greatest collections of this rare gem in the world.